illuin-tech/data-pipeline/doc/steps.md

 ## Configuration

-`Step` functions can be supplied to a pipeline builder "as-is", meaning you simply `registerStep` over the step instance itself:
+`Step` functions can be supplied to a pipeline builder "as-is", meaning you simply `registerStep` the step instance itself:

 ```java
 Pipeline<String, ?> pipeline = Pipeline.<String>of("string-processor")